LTUC/amman-dotnet-401d2/Curriculum/Class12/LAB.md

 	- The number of rooms for each hotel varies.
 Some hotels have only a few rooms, while others may have dozens.

 ## Guidance
-Build your schema so that it has at least:
+Build your ERD (Entity Relationship Diagram) so that it has at least:
 1. (1) Joint Entity Table with Payload
 2. (1) Pure Join Table
 3. (1) Enum

-Within your Schema identify/label the following as necessary:
+Within your ERD identify/label the following as necessary:
 1. Primary Keys
 2. Foreign Keys
 3. Composite Keys (where they exist)
 4. Navigation Properties (What other entities are related?
 Why?)
 5. Relationships between tables (1:1, 1:Many, Many:1, Many:Many etc...)

-In a external doc, please provide an explanation of the components in your database schema.
+In a external doc, please provide an explanation of the components in your database ERD diagram.

 This assignment is **attempt based**.
-Submit, before the next class start, a healthy attempt on the system design.
+Submit, before the next class start, a healthy attempt on the database design.

-You may work together and collaborate on this lab, but everyone is responsible for turning in their own DB Schema and external file (this can be a link, please make sure names exist on the top).
+You may work together and collaborate on this lab, but everyone is responsible for turning in their own DB diagram and external file (this can be a link, please make sure names exist on the top).
 2-3 sentences for each table is sufficient for an explanation.

 Your submissions must be digital.
-You may take a picture of your schema from a white board, but if you decide to stick with your db schema, and not use the solution provided for your web application, you will be required to transfer your white board image into a cleaner format.
+You may take a picture of your diagram from a white board, but if you decide to stick with your db diagram, and not use the solution provided for your web application, you will be required to transfer your white board image into a cleaner format.

 ## Unit Tests